acesoo/smhwt/docs/km-report.md

 - Nonaka, I. (1998).
 The concept of 'Ba': Building a foundation for knowledge creation. *California Management Review, 40*(3), 40–54.
 - Zhong, L., Cao, J., & Xue, F. (2024).
 The paradox of convenience: How information overload in mHealth apps leads to medical service overuse. *Frontiers in Public Health, 12*, 1408998.

 ---

-*This report was prepared as part of the Knowledge Management Capstone (ProfElec2).*
-*Project: Student Mental Health & Wellness Tracker (SMHWT) · Repository: github.com/acesoo/smhwt*

----